ryan-tabar/Sudoku-game-using-SDL2/README.md

 ![Framework](Resources/SudokuFramework.png?raw=true)

-- All cells and the stopwatch act as buttons
+- All 81 (9 x 9) cells and the stopwatch act as buttons
 - The stopwatch and any cell set to a non-zero value during the generation of the puzzle act as buttons that cannot be clicked
 - "New" button generates a new Sudoku
 - "Check" checks if attempt is correct